DeLorean time machine: Toys

 Several Lego versions of the DeLorean exist.
 The first was part of the CUUSOO line (now Lego Ideas) and released in 2013.
 A second model was created for the toys-to life game Lego Dimensions.
-The latest version was released in 2022 as a Creator Expert set.
+A third version was released in 2022 as a Creator Expert (now Icons) set.
+The latest was released in 2026 as part of the Speed Champions line.

-For the 35th anniversary of Back to the Future in 2020, several brands, from Playmobil to FunkoPop, launched products inspired by the movie.
+For the 35th anniversary of Back to the Future in 2020, several brands, such as Playmobil and Funko, launched products inspired by the movie.

 Hot Wheels also released a small collector's version of the DeLorean for the 35th anniversary, as well as a DeLorean Elite for Back to the Future 30th anniversary in 2015.

 The Kids Logic brand released a Back to the Future Part II Magnetic DeLorean in June 2020; it is able to levitate.